Bentonville Traffic Violation Lawyer

 Defining Unsafe Driving in Arkansas

-- Speeding: Exceeding the posted speed limit or driving at a faster rate than is safe for the road and weather conditions.
+- Speeding: Exceeding the posted speed limit or driving faster than conditions safely allow.

-- Reckless Driving: Operating a vehicle in a manner that displays a disregard for the safety of others, such as weaving in and out of traffic, tailgating, or engaging in other aggressive driving behaviors.
+- Reckless Driving: Operating a vehicle with disregard for others’ safety, including weaving through traffic, tailgating, or other aggressive conduct.

-- Distracted Driving: Using a cellphone, texting, eating, or engaging in any other activity that diverts your attention from the road while driving.
+- Distracted Driving: Using a phone, texting, eating, or any other activity that takes your attention off the road.

-- Driving Under the Influence (DUI): Driving while intoxicated, drugged, or under the influence of any substance that impairs your ability to drive properly.
+- Driving Under the Influence: Driving while impaired by alcohol, drugs, or any substance that affects your ability to operate a vehicle safely.

-- Running Red Lights or Stop Signs: Failing to stop at red lights or stop signs, potentially leading to accidents and collisions.
+- Running Red Lights or Stop Signs: Failing to stop as required, which frequently leads to serious collisions.

-- Following Too Closely: Following too closely to the vehicle in front of you reduces your reaction time and increases the risk of rear-end collisions.
+- Following Too Closely: Tailgating reduces reaction time and significantly increases the risk of rear-end crashes.

-- Failure to Yield: Not yielding the right of way when required, such as at intersections or pedestrian crosswalks.
+- Failure to Yield: Not yielding the right of way at intersections, crosswalks, or other required points.

-- Unsafe Lane Changes: Changing lanes without signaling or when it's not safe to do so, potentially causing collisions.
+- Unsafe Lane Changes: Changing lanes without signaling or when it isn’t safe to do so.

-- Driving Without Proper Equipment: Operating a vehicle without functioning headlights, brake lights, turn signals, or other necessary equipment.
+- Driving Without Proper Equipment: Operating a vehicle with non-functioning headlights, brake lights, turn signals, or other required equipment.

-- Driving on the Shoulder: Bypassing traffic or using the shoulder of the road for any reason other than an emergency.
+- Driving on the Shoulder: Using the shoulder to bypass traffic for any non-emergency reason.

 Local DWI Defense in Bentonville, Arkansas